-It looks like you’re using the legacy version of our account software.
-This content applies to the new version of our accounting application.
+It looks like you’re using the legacy version of our accounting software.
+This content applies to the new version.
 Read this article to upgrade your account, then return to this article with your new account when you are ready.

 The explanations and advice in this article are based on Wave’s understanding of relevant HMRC publications.
 While we’ve taken reasonable care in researching and preparing this article, Wave will not be liable for any loss or liability arising from errors or omissions.
 For certainty in managing your sales tax reporting obligations, and other regulatory obligations in the UK, we recommend that you consult a qualified UK-based accountant or tax professional, and refer directly to HMRC publications and guidance.